memgraph/gqlalchemy/docs/reference/gqlalchemy/transformations/translators/translator.md

 def to_cypher_queries(graph)
 ```

-Abstract method which doesn't know how to produce cypher queries for a specific graph type and thus needs to be overridden.
+Abstract method which doesn&#x27;t know how to produce cypher queries for a specific graph type and thus needs to be overridden.

 **Arguments**: